Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Trutnov, Chomutov, Kladno

 He carried the rank lieutenant into the police and was promoted to Oberleutnant on 1 November 1902.
-First he led the gendarmerie in Trutnov until 1906 when he was posted to Chomutov.
-In 1909 he was subsequently transferred to Kladno where he 1 November 1909 was promoted to Rittmeister.
+He was commander of the gendarmerie in Trutnov until 1906, then he was posted to Chomutov.
+In 1909 he was subsequently transferred to Kladno where he on 1 November 1909 was promoted to Rittmeister.
 It was during his term in Kladno that his name was first noticed in connection with police dogs [g] and he was at time mentioned in the newspapers several times.

 Písek

-His stay in Kladno was brief because already in 1910 his career path continued to Písek where he became commander of Gendarmerieabteilungskommando Nr.
-14, an assignment that continued at least until 1916.
-The census records reveal that he was registered on 16 August 1910, lived at the department station in Pražská ulice č.p.
+His assignment in Kladno was brief because already in 1910 his career path continued to Písek where he became commander of Gendarmerieabteilungskommando Nr.
+14, a position he held at least until 1916.
+The census records from 1910 reveal that he was registered on 16 August 1910, lived at the department station in Pražská ulice č.p.
 261 with his wife Hedwiga and 5 year old son Franz[j].
 Here they had a flat at their disposal where also a servant and a female cook lived.
-He reported Czech as his mother tongue whereas his wife and his son reported German.
-In 1911 Rotter published the booklet Anleitung zur Dressur von Polizeihunden.
+He reported Czech as his everyday language whereas his wife and his son reported German.
+In 1911, Rotter published the booklet Anleitung zur Dressur von Polizeihunden.
 Towards the end of the war he was stationed in Djakova in occupied Montenegro as Bezirkskommandant.
 He was promoted to Oberstleutnant on 1 August 1918[e].

 In 1908 Rotter went to Saarbrücken to attend a course in training police dogs.
-Back home he on his own initiative bought two German Shepherds from Fuchsův psinec.
+Back home in 1909 he bought two German Shepherds from Fuchsův psinec.
 He trained the dogs Vlk and Vlčka for service purposes and in Svět zvířat appeared a picture of the latter "catching" a runaway.
-The magazine also printed a couple of photos with Rotter present, and in 1910 he even wrote some articles for them, signed T. R..
+The magazine also printed a couple of photos with Rotter present, and in 1910 he wrote a series of articles for them, signed T. R..
 At this time Hašek was editor at the magazine so it goes without saying that the two knew each other.
+In 1911 appeared in Svět zvířat a photo with Rotter, Vlčka and Archduke Franz Ferdinand.

 Czechoslovakia

-Rotter continued in the police in Czechoslovakia after the war and newspaper articles reveal that he was promoted to plukovník (colonel) and was still considered a prominent dog expert.
-Otherwise it is not known where he lived.
-In 1939 it was revealed that he had retired[h], he was by now 67.
+Rotter continued working for the the police in Czechoslovakia after the war and newspaper articles reveal that he was promoted to plukovník (colonel) and was still considered a prominent dog expert.
+Otherwise, it is not known where he lived.
+In 1939 it was revealed that he had retired[h], and by now he was 67.

 In his advanced years he wrote several books on dog breeding, the latest of which was published in 1938.